alexandraholcombe/cr-csharp-week3/README.md

 **The user can add a new client using the "Add client" form.**
 * Example Input: New Client: "Rebecca", Stylist: "Elizabeth"
 * Example Output: Elizabeth's clients: "Claire, Rebecca"

+**The user can click on any stylist in the Stylists list to view a new page with a list of the stylist's clients**
+* Example Input: *jennifer clicky*
+* Example Output: "Rebecca, Nicole, Claire"

 **The user can edit a client using a link on the client's page which will lead to a change form.**
 * Example Input: